-- 1. Complete the online Google Travel form within 3 days of returning from travel - 2.
-Sign and turn in your receipts to the accounting clerk. - 3.
+Travel Support Documents Travel support information, including travel forms, Enterprise rental information, our mileage calculator, per diem rates, a currency converter and a link to the WVU travel site can be found on the Physics and Astronomy web site .
+After Your Trip Complete the online Google Travel form within 3 days of returning from travel Sign and turn in your receipts to the accounting clerk.
 The accounting clerk will complete your travel settlement and place it in your mailbox for your signature.
 (If you prefer to complete your travel settlement in person, he/she will be happy to work with you.)

-Travel Policies at a Glance

-The following are reminders of common things that impact your travel settlement.

-- 1. Your pcard is the preferred method of payment for most travel expenses. - 2.
-Food may not be purchased with your pcard. - 3.
-People who are traveling and rooming together must turn in their travel settlements at the same time for processing. - 4.
-Only signed, original receipts should be submitted for reimbursement. - 5.
-When meals are provided by a conference or seminar, those meals cannot be reimbursed. - 6.
-Meals are reimbursed at the per diem rate for the location of travel, unless the PI sets a limit for meal reimbursement. - 7.
+Travel Policies at a Glance The following are reminders of common things that impact your travel settlement.
+Your pcard is the preferred method of payment for most travel expenses.
+Food may not be purchased with your pcard.
+People who are traveling and rooming together must turn in their travel settlements at the same time for processing.
+Only signed, original receipts should be submitted for reimbursement.
+When meals are provided by a conference or seminar, those meals cannot be reimbursed.
+Meals are reimbursed at the per diem rate for the location of travel, unless the PI sets a limit for meal reimbursement.
 Persons traveling in foreign countries should report their expenditures in U.S. dollars.

-WVU Travel Guide

-For your reference, this is the full Travel Manual.
+WVU Travel Guide For your reference, this is the full Travel Manual.